Non-negative curvature and torus actions: The Equivariant Cross-Sectioning Theorem and the Equivariant Classification

-Recall that $\Sigma^{n_i}$ has $n_i$ facets and $\Delta^{n_i}$ has $n_i + 1$ facets and that the number of facets in a product of polytopes equals the sum of the facets in each polytope.
-It is clear that $\Sigma^{n_i}$, since it is the suspension of a $\Delta^{n_i-1}$, has no pairs of opposing faces that do not intersect in a lower dimensional face.
-Further, in order to have the correct free rank, $P^{n-k}$ must contain the product of exactly $(2k-n)$ simplices of dimension $n_i$, $\Delta^{n_i}$.
-Thus, in order to find the $(2k-n)$ pairs of opposing faces, it suffices to first show that for any product of $(2k-n)$ $\Delta^{n_i}$, that we can find $(2k-n)$ opposing faces.
-The product of these pairs of opposing faces with the remaining product of $\Sigma^{n_i}$s in $P^{n-k}$ will then form the desired set of $(2k-n)$ pairs of opposing faces.
+It is clear that $\Sigma^{n_i}$, since it is the lunar suspension of a $\Delta^{n_i-1}$, has no pairs of opposing facets that do not intersect in a lower dimensional face.
+Thus, in order to find the $(2k-n)$ pairs of opposing facets, it suffices to show that for any product of $(2k-n)$ of the $\Delta^{n_i}$, that we can find $(2k-n)$ opposing facets.
+The product of these pairs of opposing facets with the remaining product of $\Sigma^{n_i}$s in $P^{n-k}$ will then form the desired set of $(2k-n)$ pairs of opposing facets.

 We will use barycentric coordinates for the $n$-simplex, $\Delta^n = \sum_{i=0}^{n} s_i \,v_i$ with vertices $v_0,\dots,v_n$ where $(s_0,\dots s_n) \in \rrr^{n+1},\,\sum_{i=0}^{n} s_i = 1$ and $s_i \ge 0$ for $i=0,\dots n$.
 We define the set corresponding to the $(n-1)$-simplex to be {\it opposite} the vertex with $1$ in the $i$-th coordinate.